When Is a Problem Not a Problem?

 Could you have a problem that’s not a problem?

-So what reasons have I encountered as I coach successful but stuck professionals through transition?
+So what reasons have I encountered as I coach successful business executives through transition?
 Here are the top three reasons I come across:

 In Denial: Sometimes a situation can be so big or overwhelming that it’s easier to pretend it’s not there.
 The classic ostrich head in the sand approach.
 For many reasons, acknowledging a problem can provoke feelings of extreme discomfort, and yet ironically, recognising a problem and clearly defining it allows a solution to be identified.
 Accepting there is a problem to be solved is the first and most crucial step towards creating change.